How to access data for your research

 How RADA works

 The Research and Data Access Committee (RADA) at Oranga Tamariki considers research access requests.
-RADA meets every two months to assess and determine research access.
+RADA meets every 6 weeks to assess and determine research access.
 RADA is also the contact for any research access enquiry.

 Research access requests are formal applications seeking access to personal information (held by Oranga Tamariki) for research purposes.
 The Privacy Act 1993 describes personal information as information about an identifiable individual.